grafana/tempo/docs/tempo/website/grafana-agent/service-graphs.md

 Service graphs help to understand the structure of a distributed system, and the connections and dependencies between its components.

+Service graphs can also be generated in Tempo with the metrics-generator.
 For a deep look into service graphs, visit [this section](../server_side_metrics/service_graphs).

 ## Quickstart